 Color affects how light reflects and how walls recede or advance visually.
 Light and cool colors tend to make a space feel open and airy, while dark or warm colors can make it feel cozy but smaller.

-By choosing the right color palette, you can maximize the sense of depth, brightness, and openness in a small bathroom.
+By choosing the right bathroom color schemes for small bathrooms, you can maximize the sense of depth, brightness, and openness in a small space.

 Best Colors to Make a Small Bathroom Look Bigger

-Here are the top color choices recommended by interior designers:
+Here are the top color choices recommended by interior designers when thinking about what colors make a bathroom look bigger:

 Color Comparison Table